Two unique hot air balloon sculptures will take to the city’s skies as part of the Ballarat Winter Festival.

 Renowned Australian artist Patricia Piccinini is the mastermind behind Skywhale and Skywhalepapa.

 Skywhale was created by Patricia in 2013 and was later joined by companion balloon Skywhalepapa – who carries nine baby skywhales in the shelter of his giant flippers – in 2020.

-The Ballarat launch event, Skywhales: Every Heart Sings, will be held on Saturday 9 July at dawn.
+The Ballarat launch event, Skywhales: Every Heart Sings, will be held at Eastern Oval on Sunday 10 July at sunrise.